dd/Meringue/docs/src/dev/tests.md

 ## Autotests

 Tests are automatically processed when pushing to `master` and release branches `release/*`.
-See `.github/workflows/test.yml` for details.
+See workflow [config](https://github.com/dd/Meringue/blob/master/.github/workflows/test.yml) for details.

 In the process, test results are uploaded to [codecov.io](https://app.codecov.io/gh/dd/Meringue).